YJPL/YJPL/README.md

 ### Hi there 👋

 # What I'm working on
-Understanding how to structure information and build websites is helpful in my work as a [designer](https://alternatyves.com) and [story artist](https://film-storyboards.com).
+Understanding how to structure information and build websites is helpful in my work as an [art director](https://alternatyves.com) and [story artist](https://film-storyboards.com).
 You can find solutions and themes used for some of my projects here.
 To design for the web, I mainly use, develop, and maintain [Jekyll themes](https://github.com/YJPL/YJPL/blob/master/README.md#jekyll-themes).
 Over the years, Jekyll remains one of the most robust solutions for small projects.
 It is simple, stable, and organized.
 In time some of these might get a rewrite to Eleventy.